Ateneo bullying incident

-The Ateneo bullying incident occurred on December 19, 2018, when a student physically bullied a schoolmate inside the bathroom of the Junior High School campus in the Ateneo de Manila University.
+The Ateneo bullying incident occurred on December 19, 2018, when a student, Joaquin Montes, physically bullied a schoolmate inside the bathroom of the Junior High School campus in the Ateneo de Manila University.
 The incident was captured on video and was met with widespread shock and outrage on social media, with local celebrities, politicians, and netizens denouncing the incident.
 On December 23, the Ateneo management announced that the bully had been dismissed from the school.

 Incident

-The video of the bullying incident, captured on camera, took place inside the bathroom of the Ateneo de Manila University, where the bully challenging a victim giving him a choice of "Bugbog o dignidad?" (lit. "beatdown or dignity?").
+The video of the bullying incident, captured on camera, took place inside the bathroom of the Ateneo de Manila University, where the bully challenging a victim giving him a choice of "Bugbog o mawalan ng dignidad?" (lit.
+"Beatdown or lose your dignity?").
 The bully then looked into the camera, explaining that if the student were to choose dignity, he would have to kneel and sniff the bully's shoes and "sensitive area".
 When the taller student failed to reply, the smaller student proceeded to attack the former using a style of taekwondo.
 The taller student never fought back, and his nose was later seen bleeding after the bully's attack ceased.
 It was at this point that the video ended.

 Two other videos featuring the bully have also circulated on social media.
 In the second video featuring the same bully, a peer who was on his knees was being forced to say, "I'm dumb", while the third video showed the bully engaging in a fist-fight with another teenager.
 The former only stopped when the latter knelt.

 The video made rounds on various social media platforms, prompting netizens to issue threats of violence against the bully whose identity was censored by mainstream news outlets.